emp/SpaceTab/README.md

 <img width="293" height="255" alt="image" src="https://github.com/user-attachments/assets/f2cfd72c-1ab3-467e-b4a9-8e22ecd33398" />

+Note: A few screen sharing apps are excluded from it - you can modify the list via the menu bar.
+So you can still CMD+Tab inside a Screen Sharing machine for example.

 ## Start at login

 System Settings → General → Login Items → `+` → SpaceTab.